 prescribed means prescribed by the regulations.

-[Section 175E inserted by No. 42 of 2004 s.
+[Section 175E inserted: No. 42 of 2004 s.
 129.]

 175F.
 Authorised officers, designation of etc.

 (1) The chief executive officer may designate officers of WorkCover WA as authorised officers for the purposes of section 175G, 175H, 175I or 175J or for the purposes of 2 or more of those sections, but a person who is authorised to give infringement notices under section 175G is not eligible to be an authorised officer for the purposes of any of the other sections.